Sara Kruzan: Killing and arrest

 When Kruzan was 16 years old, her mother lived in Rubidoux and Kruzan went to live with her grandmother in San Diego.
-She began dating a boy, Johnny Otis, whose ex-con uncle, James Earl Hampton, on learning about Kruzan's background, ordered her to murder Howard: “And this guy said to her, 'well I want you to get G.G.’s money and I want you to shoot him and if you don’t do this, I’m going to kill your mother'".
+She began dating a boy, Johnny Otis, whose ex-con uncle, James Earl Hampton, on learning about Kruzan's background, ordered her to murder Howard: "And this guy said to her, 'well I want you to get G.G.'s money and I want you to shoot him and if you don't do this, I'm going to kill your mother.'"

 On March 9, 1994, Kruzan agreed to meet Howard for a date and to spend the night with him at the Dynasty Suites Motel.
 On March 10, Kruzan shot Howard in the neck at close range.
 "Apparently when he started to pull out a sex toy, that is when she shot him.
-There was a fear that gripped her of all the abuse and that’s when she shot him."
+There was a fear that gripped her of all the abuse and that's when she shot him."
 She then took $1,500 from his wallet, as well as the keys to his Jaguar XJS.
 She then went to meet her boyfriend and Hampton in a local supermarket.

 Howard's body was discovered by a member of the motel's housekeeping staff.
 When law enforcement officials at the scene found Kruzan's identification card and purse left behind in the motel room, a warrant was issued for her arrest.
 On March 14, Kruzan was arrested at a home where Hampton was residing in Pomona.
 During questioning, Kruzan made a confession to the police.
 The District Attorney of Riverside County opted to ignore the pleas for extenuating circumstances surrounding Kruzan's actions, and he sought to have her tried in an adult court for first-degree murder.
 An evaluation by California Youth Authority concluded she was suitable for treatment in the juvenile justice system; however, a local judge, at the urging of the prosecutor, Tim Freer, transferred her to the adult court.

 Trial and sentencing

 During her trial, Kruzan testified that she had killed Howard because Hampton had ordered it and had threatened to kill both her and her mother if she did not carry out his orders.
 As a result, defense attorney David Gunn told the court of information provided to the police by Hampton.
-District Attorney brought forth motions to not bring charges against Hampton or Otis.
+The District Attorney brought forth motions to not bring charges against Hampton or Otis.

 In his closing arguments at her trial, Prosecutor (now judge) Timothy Freer cautioned jurors not to be swayed by the appearance of an attractive, petite teenager who might not fit their image of a murderer.
 On May 11, 1995, a Riverside Superior Court jury of seven women and five men found her guilty of first-degree murder, affirming two special circumstances—that Howard was murdered during a robbery, and that Kruzan had been "lying in wait" to kill him—to justify a sentencing of life imprisonment without the possibility of parole.